mbezaire/labs/fractions/README.md

 <img title="Diagram of a pie chart fraction" src="https://github.com/mbezaire/labs/blob/ahs/fractions/pie.png?raw=true" width=400>

 Let's create a Fraction class in Java and then write methods to perform math functions on Fraction objects.
-We'll write client code to create `Fraction`s and add, subtract, multiply, and divide them.
+Then we can create `Fraction`s and add, subtract, multiply, and divide them.

 {% next %}